neontapir/neontapir.github.io/_posts/2016/2016-09-11-marketing-patriot-day.md

 saying jokingly, "We'll never forget."

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2ZmM-2gj5Gc" frameborder="0" allowfullscreen></iframe>

-{% include pullquote.html text="Marketing is not all about positioning product;
-it’s also about connecting with your consumer base." %}

 Let's compare the two ads.
 The Budweiser ad only aired once in January 2002, during the Super Bowl.
 Many people in the country were still in shock after